LinkBoard/LinkBoard/README.md

-# LinkBoard #
+# LinkBoard

-LinkBoard is a digital space where you can collect and share links through a easy to use board.
+LinkBoard is a space for collecting and sharing links through a simple intuitive map interface.

-The Board can be compared to a map where you organize links in a way that makes sense to you.
+Boyd 2018